 Call the White House today to Tell President Obama to enforce fair market GIPSA rules for farmers today!

-Please call the White House today and urge President Obama to stand up for family farmers to make sure they receive fair market contracts and no longer experience unfair price discrimination.
+Please call the White House today and urge the Obama administration to stand up for family farmers to make sure they receive fair market contracts and no longer experience unfair price discrimination.

-According to current industry practices it’s common for meatpackers to “routinely pay five or six cents more per pound, more in some cases, in purely volume-based premiums to the largest hog producers simply because they are large.”
-And while six cents doesn’t sound like much, for an independent family farmer operating with just a 150 sows, it amounts to receiving $56,000 a year less at market for their livestock.
-And no one can afford that type of loss, especially America's family farmers.2
+According to our friends at the Center for Rural Affairs, it’s common for meatpackers to “routinely pay five or six cents more per pound, more in some cases, in purely volume-based premiums to the largest hog producers simply because they are large.”
+And while six cents doesn’t sound like much, for an independent family farmer operating with a 150 sows, it amounts to receiving $56,000 a year less at market for their livestock.
+And no one can afford that type of loss, especially America’s family farmers.1

 These practices are not only unfair, but they are undemocratic and place family farmers at a serious disadvantage in the marketplace.
 At a time when the Obama administration and Washington DC are talking about creating jobs and improving economic opportunities for families everywhere, one of the simplest things they could do would be to improve opportunities for family farmers and rural America is to allow farmers to have access to fair markets.
 The best way to do this is to tell the Obama administration to finalize the fair market contract (GIPSA) rules today.